-We offer up to $8,000 for an individual school, up to $18,000 for two schools, up to $27,000 for three schools, and up to $36,000 for four or more schools within a district.
+We offer up to $10,000 for an individual school.
 The principal must be directly involved from each school with at least half the staff from each school participating or either all upper grades or all lower grades.
-For projects with multiple schools, a leadership team of 3-5 people to implement the project is highly recommended.
 Grant funds may be used to obtain release time for classroom observations or workshops, strategic planning, books for professional study, and materials and resources.

 Grant funds are not eligible to provide stipends for participants, except for those paid for planning and/or facilitating the group.
 During the year, the foundation will make site visits and follow up with the leadership team or main contact for the grant.

 LOIs currently being accepted for the 23-24 school year only.

 The purpose of this grant is to support ongoing teacher collaboration while improving student learning.
 We offer up to $750 per participant with a minimum of three and a recommended maximum of fifteen participants.
 Eligible applicant groups may be formed within or across schools in a district and are encouraged to include non-Cotsen teachers.
 The main contact for the grant must be an eligible Cotsen alumnus.
 More than one group of alumni may apply from one school.
 Current fellows and mentors in the ART of TEACHING are not eligible to participate.